mongodb/terraform-provider-mongodbatlas/examples/atlas-cloud-provider-access/azure/README.md

 # MongoDB Atlas Provider -- Cloud Provider Access Role with AZURE
-This example shows how to perform authorization for a cloud provider AWS role.
+This example shows how to perform authorization for a cloud provider Azure Service Principal.

 ## Dependencies